SMOLKEYS/bundles/CONTRIBUTING.md

 - No NSFW text
 - Thats it

-if you breaks the rules, your pull request automaticaly closed after review by owner or collaborators
+If you break the rules, your pull request will be automatically closed after being reviewed by owner or collaborators.

-plase do not do that
+please do not do that